 QA in the Life Sciences industry, including pharmaceuticals, biotechnology, and medical devices, ensures products are safe, effective, and reliable.
 This involves adherence to good manufacturing practices (GMPs), good laboratory practices, and compliance with FDA guidelines.

-QA processes can include checking manufacturing processes, testing raw materials and finished products, documenting procedures, and conducting audits to ensure compliance.
-The QA team checks manufacturing processes for any errors or defects.
-They also test raw materials and finished products to ensure they meet quality standards.
+QA processes include checking manufacturing processes, testing raw materials and finished products, documenting procedures, and conducting audits to ensure compliance.
+The QA team checks manufacturing processes for errors or defects and tests raw materials and finished products to ensure they meet quality standards.

 Procedures are documented to provide a clear outline of the QA process.
 Audits are conducted to verify that everything is following the established rules.
-In manufacturing QA ensures that product is produced consistently to meet predetermined specifications and consumer expectations.
+In manufacturing, QA ensures that products are produced consistently to meet predetermined specifications and consumer expectations.

 Importance of Quality Assurance